SaraArribasColmenar/SaraArribasColmenar.github.io/_news/announcement_1.md

 layout: post
 date: 2023-10-22 15:59:00-0400
 inline: true
-related_posts: New position as a Graduate Research Assistant of Digital Liberal Arts at the Digital Pedagogies and Initiatives Office
+related_posts: false
 ---

-A simple inline announcement.
+ New position as a Graduate Research Assistant of Digital Liberal Arts at the Digital Pedagogies and Initiatives Office